 7 Questions to Ask When Choosing a CMS

-Ever wonder just how important your content management system is in regards to your overall martech stack?
+Ever wonder how important your content management system is to your overall martech stack?
 The short answer: very.

 To deliver the kind of seamless, customer-centric experiences today's consumers demand, marketers must be able to deliver powerful, personalized content experiences that respond to the needs of users as they move between devices and across channels.

-Ideally, an organization’s CMS should serve as the central hub of the martech stack, supporting a range of content journeys, while simultaneously integrating automation, personalization, analytics, microservices, and other essential products, services, and platforms.
+Ideally, an organization's content management system (CMS) should serve as the central hub of the martech stack, supporting a range of content journeys, while simultaneously integrating automation, personalization, analytics, microservices, and other essential products, services, and platforms.

 But choosing the right CMS for your organization can be a daunting process, with a range of options and no single, "best-fit" CMS for marketers.
 Even within an organization you'll find stakeholders with competing priorities, each with a different set of must-haves.
 So how can an organization better weigh the viability of a potential system?

-7 questions you should ask yourself when choosing a CMS:
+7 questions you should ask yourself when choosing a Content Management System (CMS):